rigdev/docs/docs/examples/database.md

 # Simple Web App backed by a database

+This guide assumes you've gone through our [getting started](/getting-started) and set up Rig on Docker locally.
 We will create a simple webserver backed by a MongoDB database which implements the backend to a cake-rating app.

 ```bash
 mkdir database